Finding a Top Financial Advisor Firm in Oregon

 Matisse Capital has a small advisory staff.
 This team consists of a handful of chartered financial analysts (CFAs).

 Matisse Capital Background

 CIO Bryn Torkelson founded the predecessor to Matisse Capital, Deschutes Portfolio Strategies, in 2010.
 The firm underwent a complete rebranding to Matisse Capital as of January 2018.
-Torkelson has been employed in the investment and financial management field for almost 40 years.
+Torkelson has been employed in the investment and financial management field for around 40 years.